vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 61 commits since the previous release, including 30 fixes.
+More than 64 commits since the previous release, including 31 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Fri Jun 30 02:34:32 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sat Jul  1 02:48:59 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER